bobbingwide/oik-weightcountry-shipping/readme.txt

 = Which version of WooCommerce does this work on? =

-The latest version has been tested with both WooCommerce 2.5.5, WooCommerce 2.6.14
+The latest version has been tested with both WooCommerce 2.5.5, WooCommerce 2.6.14, and WooCommerce 3.0.0

 = What is the separator for the shipping rate table? =